Oro, Plata, Mata: Plot

-Oro, Plata, Mata traces the changing fortunes of two hacendero or sugar-estate-owning families on the island of Negros during World War II.
-The Ojeda family is celebrating Maggie Ojeda's (Andolong) debut.
-In the garden, Trining (Gil) receives her first kiss from Miguel Lorenzo (Torre), her childhood sweetheart.
-Don Claudio Ojeda (Ojeda) and his fellow landowners talk about the impending war and some of the young able-bodied men decided to enlist for the war.
-The celebration was cut short by news of the sinking of SS Corregidor by a mine.
-As the Japanese invasion force nears the city, the Ojeda family accepts the invitation extended by the Lorenzos, their old family friends, to stay with them in their provincial hacienda.
-Nena Ojeda (Lorena) and Inday Lorenzo (Asensio) try to deny the realities of war by preserving their pre-war lifestyle.
+In World War II-era Negros, the Ojeda family celebrates Maggie's debut.
+In the garden, Trining receives her first kiss from Miguel Lorenzo, her childhood sweetheart.
+The Ojeda patriarch, Don Claudio, and his fellow landowners talk about the impending war as some of the young, able-bodied men enlist.
+The celebration is cut short by news of the sinking of SS Corregidor by a mine.
+As the Japanese approach, the Ojedas accept the invitation extended by the Lorenzos, their old family friends, to stay with them in their provincial hacienda.
+Nena Ojeda and Inday Lorenzo try to deny the realities of war by preserving their pre-war lifestyle.
 Pining for her fiancé, Maggie goes through bouts of melancholy.
 Miguel and Trining turn from naughty children into impetuous adults.

-Two more family friends, Jo Russell (Valdez) and Viring (Villanueva) join them in the refuge.
-As they witness the burning of the city and the enemy in advance, the families evacuate to the Lorenzo family's forest lodge.
-A group of weary guerrillas arrive and Jo tends to their injuries.
-The guerrillas leave Hermes Mercurio (Lazaro) behind.
-Miguel endures more comments of the same kind when he fails to take action against a Japanese soldier who came upon the girls bathing in the river.
-It is Mercurio who kills the Japanese.
-Maggie comforts Miguel, who decides to learn how to shoot from Mercurio.
-Later, Viring's jewelry is stolen by Melchor (de la Cruz), the trusted foreman.
-He justifies his action as a reward for his services.
-He tries to break the other servants' loyalty by telling them to join him, but they did not force Melchor to leave.
-Later, Melchor and his band of thieves return and take revenge on them.
-They raid the food supplies, rape Inday, and chop off Viring's fingers when she does not take off her ring.
-Trining unexpectedly goes with the bandits despite all the crimes they had committed against her family.
-These experiences committed Maggie and Miguel closer together.
+Two more family friends, Jo Russell and Viring, join them in the refuge.
+As they witness the burning of the town and the Japanese nearing, the families evacuate to the Lorenzo family's forest lodge.
+A group of weary guerrillas arrives, and Jo tends to their injuries.
+The guerrillas leave a comrade, Hermes Mercurio, behind.
+Miguel endures more comments of the same kind when he fails to take action against a Japanese soldier who comes upon the girls bathing in the river and is killed by Hermes instead.
+Maggie comforts Miguel, who decides to learn how to shoot from Hermes.
+Later, Viring's jewelry is stolen by Melchor, Inday’s trusted foreman.
+He justifies his action as a reward for his services, but is promptly fired by Inday.

+While Miguel and Hermes are away, Melchor and his band of thieves return and take revenge on his former masters.
+They raid the food supplies, slaughter the servants, rape Inday, and chop off Viring's fingers when she does not take off her ring.
+Trining unexpectedly goes with the bandits despite the atrocities.
+These experiences bring Maggie and Miguel closer together.
 Miguel urges the survivors to resume their mahjong games to help them cope with their trauma.
 Miguel is determined to hunt the bandits down and bring Trining back.
 He catches them in an abandoned hospital, but his courage is replaced with bloodlust, driving him to a killing spree.
-An epilogue follows the violent climax where Miguel and Mercurio finally killed Melchor and their remaining men.
+Miguel and Hermes finally kill Melchor and his men and rescue Trining.

-At last, in 1945, the Americans have liberated the Philippines from Japan.
-A party is held in the Ojeda home to announce Maggie and Miguel's betrothal.
+After Liberation in 1945, a party is held in the Ojeda household to announce Maggie and Miguel's betrothal.
 The survivors attempt to reclaim their previous lifestyle, but the war has changed the world, just as it has forever changed each of them.